2022 Mercedes-Benz C-Class Makes India Debut Ahead Of Launch | CarDekho.com

 20.37kmpl

-The C220d is the most fuel efficient model Mercedes-Benz sells in India.
+The C220d is the most fuel-efficient model Mercedes-Benz would retail in India when it goes on sale.
 Even the most powerful engine option here, a diesel, is notably more economical than the petrol C-Class.
 Each powertrain is mated to a 9-speed automatic transmission.

 Prices for the all-new Mercedes-Benz C-Class will be announced on May 10 and bookings have been open since the start of the month.
 Given the prolonged issues in relation to semiconductor shortages and similar disruptions in the supply chain, lengthy waiting periods can be expected for the popular model.
 It is likely to be priced from Rs 55 lakh onwards and will continue to rival the likes of the BMW 3 Series, Audi A4, and the Volvo S60.